shivam-sh/shivam.sh/Content/about.md

 Hi, I'm Shivam!

-I'm a student at the University of Waterloo studying Systems Design Engineering.
+I'm a student at the University of Waterloo currently studying Systems Design Engineering.

-When I'm not working out, cooking, or watching Netflix I enjoy working on projects to see just what I can create.
+When I'm not working out, cooking, or watching Netflix, I enjoy working on projects and exploring technology to see what I can create.

-This often means that I need to learn a new language, rethink the way I structure my code, or learn about entirely new concepts.
-I document some of the things that I pick up along the way on my website to help others that are as curious as I am.
+Often this means that I need to learn a new language, rethink the way I structure my code or learn about entirely new concepts.
+I document some of the things that I pick up along the way to help others that are as curious as I am.

-My main motivation is finding problems and inventing solutions.
-This means that as much as I emjoy programming, I like design and project management just as much.
+My principal motivation is finding problems and inventing solutions.
+As much as I enjoy programming, this means that I like project management and design just as much.
+Anything that involves pushing the limits of what I know, especially related to technology, is sure to pique my interest.

-<p><a href="../../../assets/Resume.pdf" class="button" style="margin: 1em 0 0 0">Resumé</a></p>
+<p><a href="../../../assets/Resume.pdf" class="button" style="margin: 1em 0 0 0">Resume</a></p>